Variance modifiers limitations

 Every good rule must have some exceptions.
 In general, using covariant type parameters (out

-modifier) on public in-positions is considered unsafe, so such a situation blocks code compilation.
-Still, there are situations where we would like to do it anyway because we know we will do it safely.
+modifier) in public in-positions is considered unsafe, therefore such a situation blocks code compilation.
+Still, there are situations where we would like to do this anyway because we know we will do it safely.
 A good example is List

 .

-As we already explained, the type parameter in the List
+As we have already explained, the type parameter in the List

 interface is covariant (out

-modifier), which is conceptually correct because it is a read-only interface.
+modifier), and this is conceptually correct because it is a read-only interface.
 However, it uses this type of parameter in some public in-positions.
-Just consider the methods contains
+Just consider the contains

 or indexOf

-.
-They use covariant type parameters on the public in position, which is a clear violation of the rules we just explained.
+methods: they use covariant type parameters in a public in-position, which is a clear violation of the rules we just explained.

 How is that possible?
 According to the previous section, it should not be possible.
 The answer is the UnsafeVariance

-annotation, which is used to turn-off the aforementioned limitations.
-It is like saying, "I know it is unsafe, but I know what I do, and I will use this type safely".
+annotation, which is used to turn off the aforementioned limitations.
+It is like saying, "I know it is unsafe, but I know what I’m doing and I will use this type safely".

 It is ok to use UnsafeVariance